Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 record.
 To that end, we'll require a list of document references.
 Each reference will contain:
 * a content type (we can just use [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) here)
+* a digest of the content
-* a URI for where that document's contents are durably stored
+* a URI for where that document's contents are durably stored in PDAP infrastructure
+  * this isn't necessary if we adopt storage infrastructure that allows us to reliably derive this from the digest
 * an optional comment expressing where this specific document came from

 In order for us to trust our collected record results, we need to be able to verify that we trust the software which